renovatebot/renovate/docs/usage/configuration-options.md

 ## platformCommit

-Perform commits by taking advantage of the platform-native API.
+Commits peformed by platform-native API will be marked as verified.
+Supports GitHub-only.

 ## postUpdateOptions